josdem/hugo/content/techtalk/java/lambda_expressions.md

 }
 ```

 Since we are defining a interface `StringAnalyzer` we can use a lambda expression to implement this interface, that's it, you define or use a functional interface that accepts and returns exactly what you want.
+In this case we are replacing `ContainsAnalyzer` by a lambda expression.

 ```java
 public class MainAnalyzer {